hazribo/Battleships/README.md

 You can run the testing files by running the module test_students.py, which is inside of the tests folder.
 Upon being run, a file named test_report.txt is created in the base directory.
 This will show any errors in the code, if any.
-As of writing this, **there are no errors** checked for by the given testing files in any of my program files.
+As of writing this, **there are no errors** in any of my program files.